xelathan/xelathan/README.md

 📱 Software Engineer with a specialization in Data Engineering & Infrastructure and Full Stack Development

-🎓 Pursuing a B.S. at UC Davis and graduating in March 2025
+🎓 Pursuing a M.S. at SJSU

 🌱 Currently diving into Cloud Services, and Data Infrastructure development

 ⚽️ In my free time I like to play football and build mechanical keyboards

 💬 Feel free to reach out to me for any full stack development, data engineering, volunteering or consulting gigs

-📝 Here is my [Resume](https://www.dropbox.com/scl/fi/y8hs9wylg3xjf16ruqzkk/alex_tran_resume_.pdf?rlkey=c5kt74z36h4rmjyiwhquk11am&st=wbirfblj&dl=0) for reference

 ## 🛠️ Technical Skills